ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>TotalSystemMemoryBytes is the total amount of memory in bytes available on the server.</p>
+<p>TotalSystemMemory is the total amount of memory in bytes available on the server.</p>
 </td>
 </tr>
 <tr>